-- Oct 14 Agricultural meeting Completion date Oct 18 - Oct 15 Review all forms and renditions for changes - Oct 27-30 TRCA Conference - Nov 1 Remaining data due from CAD's for final MAP reports - Nov 20 BOD meeting or at the call of the BOD - Nov 30 Request P&A to update appraiser name and date in the computer system 1st half of split payments due - Dec 3 Tax sale (if needed) - Dec 10-11 Institute on Property Taxation/CPA - Dec 15 Release of Pre-Preliminary PVS data - Dec 31 Biennial property tax report issued in even-numbered years Taxing Unit 1st quarterly payment due (Sec 6.06)
+- Nov 30 Request P&A to update appraiser name and date in the computer system 1st half of split payments due - Dec 3 Tax sale (if needed) - Dec 10-11 Institute on Property Taxation/CPA - Dec 15 Release of Pre-Preliminary PVS data - Dec 31 Biennial property tax report issued in even-numbered years Taxing Unit 1st quarterly payment due (Sec 6.06)

-2023 Reappraisal Schedule
+2025 Reappraisal Schedule

 The same timetable and duties apply in each year, but dates may vary.
-The chief appraiser and CAD staff shall continue to complete the same duties and reappraisal steps as outlined for 2021.
+The chief appraiser and CAD staff shall continue to complete the same duties and reappraisal steps as outlined for 2025.
 The Carson CAD reserves the right to modify the dates and contract appraisal firms as needed in order to meet the requirements for this office.